 If you wish to see a Student Adviser outside of these hours, please contact us to arrange an appointment.

-Students should come to the LSESU Reception on the 3rd Floor of the Saw Swee Hock Student Centre to book an advice session or for a drop-in.
 If you have any access requirements, please let us know so we can arrange a suitable alternative interview room.

 For advice on immigration and immigration rules, please see the LSE International Student Immigration Service web page.